-Another potential concern for U.S. policymakers in connection with Russia in the Arctic relates to the Northern Sea Route (NSR)-the Arctic shipping route linking Europe and Asia via waters running along Russia's Arctic coast.
-Russia considers certain parts of the NSR to be internal Russian waters and has asserted a right to regulate commercial shipping passing through these waters272-a position that creates a source of tension with the United States, which may consider
+Another concern for U.S. policymakers in connection with Russia in the Arctic relates to the Northern Sea Route (NSR)-the Arctic shipping route linking Europe and Asia via waters running along Russia's Arctic coast.
+Russia considers certain parts of the NSR to be internal Russian waters and has asserted a right to regulate commercial shipping passing through these waters107-a position that creates a source of tension with the United States, which considers those waters to be international waters.
+The U.S.-Russian dispute over this issue could have implications not only for U.S.-Russian relations and the Arctic, but for other countries and other parts of the world as well, since international law is universal in its application, and a successful challenge to international waters in one part of the world can serve as a precedent for challenging it in other parts of the world.